Everyone eats differently. So how to create a homeschool diet?

 Keep offering disliked foods.

 Don’t give up.
 It takes several tries for kids at times to try or like new foods.
-Sometimes several several.
+Sometimes several.

 Let kids help with meal prep, shopping, and gardening.